 The Church of England offers two great services of welcome – Thanksgiving and Baptism (Christening).

-Thanksgiving is a celebration to mark the birth of a child.
-We give thanks to God for new life, and commit both you and your child(ren) to God, asking for his help and blessing in the years to come.
+This service is an opportunity to celebrate the gift of a child with one’s Family and Friends present, but without making promises to follow Jesus.
+Within the service, we give thanks to God for new life, and commit both you and your child(ren) to God, asking for his help and blessing in the years to come.

-Baptism (Christening) services are usually held at 12.45pm so as to accommodate all your family and friends!
+Both Thanksgiving and Baptism Service are held on Sundays throughout the year at 12.45pm so as to accommodate all your family and friends!
 We welcome families and encourage you to come along as often as possible to any of the wide range of events on offer.
 Why not come and join our thriving, growing community, where we run a weekly toddler group; children’s programmes, a Sunday School and other family friendly events.

 Baptism is also an option for adults and we are always delighted to meet with those ready to make this step in their Christian journey.
 Adults usually attend the Alpha course as part of their preparation, and adults can choose ‘full immersion’ baptism if they want!